Here's an example of how to use Tulip's Connectors feature to connect to a SQL database.

 SELECT name, num from numbers where num > $number$

 (in the example above, number is an input)

-Then, when you add your inputs and click "Run test", you should see all the expected rows returned under "Test Outputs".
+Then, when you add your inputs and click "Test", you should see all the expected rows returned under "Test Results".

 These can be stored in a variable as an array full of objects in the Trigger Editor.